johnnymatthews/learning-aion/1-getter-setter/README.md

 };
 ```

 The `type` field can cause some confusion sometimes, so I'll clear it up here.
-If we're just making a call to an application and we're **not** _changing_ the blockchain in any way, then our type should be set to `0x1`.
-In our call, we are getting the value of a variable.
-We aren't changing the value of that variable, so we're not changing the _state_ of the blockchain.
-This is important because requesting the value of a variable is free, but changing a variable means changing the _state_ of the blockchain, and this requires funds.
-We'll get onto this later.
+The `0x1` type is reserved for contract call and transactions.
+The `0x2` type is reserved for deploying transactions.
+If the node receives any other number in this field (`0x3` or `0x99` for example) it will default back to `0x1` and assume you are attempting a contract call or transaction.

 Once our transaction object has been created, we make the call to the blockchain and wait for the response.
 The `initialResponse` variable will hold the response information _once_ the blockchain has returned some data.
 The `await` modifier here is very important.
 If that modifier wasn't there then the JavaScript would expect a response immediately.
 But because we're dealing with a blockchain network here, we have to wait for the process to finish.